aplteam/Cider/docs/Cider-User-Guide.md

 If the folder does not yet exist it will be created.
 In any case the folder will be populated with a file `cider.config`.

+Note that `]Cider.CreateProject` deals differently with the possible combinations of namespace and source folder:

+* The namespace and the source folder are both empty
+* The namespace is empty and the source folder is not
+* The source folder is empty and the namespace is not

+In all these cases it should be pretty obvious what `]Cider.CreateProject` will do.

+However, when both namespace and source folder are _not_ empty then the user will be asked whether the contents of the namespace should be deleted, because that might well make sense.

+If the user answers this question with "No" then an error is thrown.

 #### Configuration parameters

 The Cider configuration file comes with four sections: